dylangamachefl/pod-scribe/summarization-service/README.md

 1. File is debounced (2-second delay)
 2. Metadata is extracted from transcript
-3. Summary is generated via Gemini API
+3. Summary is generated via local Ollama API
 4. Result is saved to `shared/summaries/`

 ## Output Format